 The Consolidated Financial Statements of the Group are prepared in accordance with and in compliance, in all material aspects with Indian Accounting Standards (Ind AS) notified under Section 133 of the Companies Act, 2013 (the Act) read along with Companies (Indian Accounting Standards) Rules, as amended and other relevant provisions of the Act.
-The (All amounts in ₹ million, unless otherwise stated)

-presentation of the Consolidated Financial Statements is based on Ind AS Schedule III of the Companies Act, 2013.
+The presentation of the Consolidated Financial Statements is based on Ind AS Schedule III of the Companies Act, 2013.